ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ~~~~~~~~~~
 {: #fig-sockets title="Socket API Model"}

-The architecture of the Transport Services System evolves this general model of interaction, to both modernize the API surface presented to applications by the transport layer and to enrich the capabilities of the implementation below the API.
+The architecture of the Transport Services System evolves this general model of interaction, to both modernize the API surface presented to applications by the transport layer and to enrich the capabilities of the Transport Services Implementation below the API.

 ~~~~~~~~~~